Want to become a Maltese citizen? Learn more about the Malta Individual Investor Programme and why you should buy real estate with RE/MAX.

-The Malta Individual Investor Programme, more simply known as MIIP, is a scheme which is tailor-made by the Maltese government to allow foreign nationals and their families to become citizens of Malta and thus of the European Union.
+The Malta Individual Investor Programme, more simply known as MIIP, is a property investment scheme which is tailor-made by the Maltese government to allow foreign nationals and their families to become citizens and thus be able to buy property in Malta or Gozo.

-The citizenship by investment scheme which raised several eyebrows for varying reasons, is literally an opportunity carved in stone.
-If you, a foreign national, are duly qualified, reputable and fall within certain very strict parameters, you can become a Maltese citizen, by investing in Malta and in Maltese property.
+The citizenship by investment scheme which raised several eyebrows for varying reasons is literally an opportunity carved in stone.
+If you, a foreign national, are duly qualified, reputable and fall within certain very strict parameters, you can become a Maltese citizen, are can invest and buy Maltese real estate.

 It all boils down to the uniqueness of this island country in the Mediterranean, which is alluring enough to have already tantalised many foreign nationals to invest considerably in its economic development.
 Even more so, right now, as Malta rides the tide of an intense year of celebrations and highbrow presences on the occasion of the European Capital of Culture – Valletta 2018.

 Foreign nationals interested in becoming eligible to apply for the MIIP scheme, should consult the legal aspect of the Malta Citizenship Act as well as the MIIP Regulations.
 Some of the technical requirements for eligibility include age (at least 18 years old), proof of residential address in Malta, and commitment to investment in stocks, bonds, etc.

 Once eligibility is determined and all legal procedures are finalised and applications submitted, an intense due diligence exercise is carried out by Identity Malta, lasting between 120 – 180 days, during which time, all details of each application are closely scrutinised and assessed.
 Successful applicants subsequently receive a Certificate of Citizenship by Naturalization, not only on a personal basis, but also for members of their family who qualify for eligibility.